AMIS-Services/code-cafe/traefik/README.md

 Replace 192.168.188.142 with whatever is the IP address of your local VM.

-Enter `http:\\search.com` in the location bar of your brower and press enter.
+Enter `http:\\search.com` in the location bar of your browser and press enter.
 You should be taken two one of the search services configured in traefik.toml.
 Navigate once more to `http:\\search.com` - in the same or a different browser window.
 You will get to a different search service.
 Repeat this a few times.

 If you change the relative weight settings in `traefik.toml` or you uncomment the Yahoo search service or you change the order of the search service - you will influence the behavior of Traefik in exactly the way you expect.